 Table I compares the two approaches in terms of the mean and median latencies for 100K unicast push and pull messages.
-The numbers are obtained by using current Internet latency values measured through [15] for data path latency between random pairs of end-points and adding the overheads corresponding to each scheme as mentioned above.
-Thus if x denotes the one way end-to-end message transit time and y denotes the lookup latency, pull messages incur a 2x latency for CCN and 2x + y for HGN.
-Whereas for push messages, the latencies are 3x for CCN and x + y for HGN.
+The numbers are obtained by using current Internet latency values measured through [13] for data path latency between random pairs of end-points and adding the overheads corresponding to each scheme as mentioned above.
+The key observation here is that while in the unicast pull case HGN adds to the latency, in the push case it only replaces the interest solicitation round trip latency required for CCN with the GNRS lookup time, leading to an overall lower latency.

 3) Mobile Receivers/Senders: CCN handles receiver mobility through in-network caching and sender mobility through direct signalling or routing updates [3].
 When a receiver while waiting for data in response to an interest packet moves to a new network location, all routers along the path of the data store the content but the data packet is ultimately dropped.
 Upon joining the new network, the receiver re-issues an interest packet which is propagated upstream and depending on specifics of network topology and content prefix aggregation, fetches the data from one of the cache stores.
 However when a content source moves from a network to another, it needs to announce the reachability of the content through the routing protocol.
 This leads to a routing update message and depending on the prefixes already being announced by the second network, could require further propagation in the global routing tables.
 In HGN routing, the receiver (which retains the same GUID during mobility) upon joining a new network updates the GNRS with its current NA.
-This enables the last-hop router which had to drop and subsequently cache the packet to proactively push the stored data instead of waiting for a fetch by the receiver.
+This enables the lasthop router which had to drop and subsequently cache the packet to proactively push the stored data instead of waiting for a fetch by the receiver.
 More importantly, sender mobility in HGN is supported in an equally seamless manner.
 The content source after joining a new network updates the GNRS with its current NA and future lookups for the content GUIDs are automatically directed to the new location of the content provider.

 To compare CCN with HGN, we focus on a specific mobility use case: voice over Internet calls through mobile phones.
-Reference [16] describes the functioning of VoIP-like services in a CCN routing framework; albeit for fixed end-points.
-Using the same example as in [16], we assume that Alice, with a registered routing name /ccnx.org/sip/alice/ wants to make a call to Bob who has the name /parc.com/sip/bob.
+Reference [14] describes the functioning of VoIP-like services in a CCN routing framework; albeit for fixed end-points.
+Using the same example as in [14], we assume that Alice, with a registered routing name /ccnx.org/sip/alice/ wants to make a call to Bob who has the name /parc.com/sip/bob.
 If Bob wishes to receive calls through the same name as he moves, he must announce his intent in receiving interest packets for his name through whichever network he visits, thus requiring routing announcements within and possibly outside the network.